What is Smart Planning?

 An inclusive, participatory approach will leverage both contemporary online engagement tools and face-to-face discussions, maximising opportunities for key stakeholders to be involved.

-Will planning applications be approved more quickly?
+Will planning applications be assessed more quickly?

 Will the Smart Planning changes affect my current planning application?